-The 2020 full rate Diocesan Tuition Fees are as follows:
+The 2023 full rate Diocesan Tuition Fees are as follows:

-In 2020, the family discount on Diocesan Tuition Fees, full rate, will be:
+In 2023, the family discount on Diocesan Tuition Fees, full rate, will be:

 School fees are an integral part of our Catholic School System and parents are required to sign a fee agreement commitment form on enrolment.
 Fee arrangements may be considered in extenuating circumstances and in consultation with the principal.
-The annual fees are divided equally across 3 terms.

 Major overnight excursions in Stage 3 are not included in the resource fee.

 The DFSBL is $1,517 per year and is charged to the oldest child for each family.
 The School Building Levy is pooled to contribute to past, present and future costs for building projects across all schools in the Diocese.
 With a robust program of capital works, we aim to ensure our students enjoy the physical facilities to enhance their learning experience.

 Diocesan Pastoral Contribution This is a voluntary contribution to support the work of parishes and other pastoral ministries of the Diocese of Maitland-Newcastle.
 The suggested Pastoral Contribution remains at the same level as previous years and continues to be $300 per family ($100 per term for three terms).